jenkinsci/instant-messaging-plugin/README.md

-The key argument for this is `~` and the rest of the argument string is assumed to be the regular expression (note however that whitespace between tokens of the argument string is converted during argument processing).
+The key argument for this is `~` and the rest of the argument string is assumed to be the regular expression (note however that whitespace between tokens of the argument string is converted during argument processing;
+for clarity it would be preferable to pass a single-token argument with `\s+` in positions where whitespace matches are expected).

 Beside ordinarily matching what is *present* in a line, this can be used with "negative lookups" for matching lines that *do not contain* certain